shmuhammadd/NaijaSenti/README.md

 ## Contact us

 If you want to report a problem or suggest an enhancement we'd love for you to [open an issue](../../issues) at this github repository because then we can get right on it.
-But you can also contact us by email (hausanlp AT gmail DOT com) or on [twitter](https://twitter.com/hausanlp).
+But you can also contact us by email (shamsuddeen2004 AT gmail DOT com).

 ## Changelog